What you need to know about sports and energy drinks

 But how much do you know about these energy elixirs?
 And do you even need them?

-So that you don’t end up sabotaging your health goals one sip at a time, Accredited Sports Dietitian Lisa Middleton is here to untangle it once and for all.
+So that you don’t end up sabotaging your health goals one sip at a time, Advanced Sports Dietitian Lisa Middleton is here to untangle it once and for all.

 Aren’t sports and energy drinks basically the same?